 Shorelines: During 1983-84 League members assisted the Department of Natural Resources in their review and revision of harbor area and aquatic lands management policies.
-In 1983 the League won a contract with Washington Department of Ecology to assess statewide public perception of the tenyear old Shoreline Management Act.
-This six-month study used local Leaguers to conduct a League-designed telephone survey of state citizens.
-Results were then analyzed and reported to the state agency.
-During the 1995 legislative session, LWV worked with the Governor's Task Force on Regulatory Reform to ensure that the Shoreline Management Act was not weakened.
-League has continued to monitor and to speak out against efforts to weaken protections provided in the SMA.
-In 1999-2000, after 27 years, the Department of Ecology sought comments on major revisions to the Master Program Guidelines of the Shoreline Management Act (SMA).
+In 1983 the League won a contract with Washington Department of Ecology to assess statewide public perception of the tenyear old Shoreline Management Act (SMA) via a telephone survey of state citizens.
+During the 1995 legislative session, LWV worked with the Governor's Task Force on Regulatory Reform to ensure that the SMA was not weakened.
+In 1999-2000, the Department of Ecology sought comments on major revisions to the Master Program Guidelines of the SMA.
 These guidelines are the basis for over 250 city and county shoreline master programs that affect streams over 20 cubic feet per second, marine waters, lakes over 20 acres in size, and associated wetlands.
-The state league has been represented on task forces and governor-appointed commissions that provided guidance to Ecology on the rule adoption and participated in public hearings around the state as well as providing written comment on this major revision.

 In December 2000, the rules were adopted by Ecology and appealed to the State Shoreline Hearings Board by business and development interests.
-League joined with other organizations and private individuals under the leadership and legal representation of Washington Environmental Council (WEC) as intervenors in the lawsuit.
-Amendments [to the Shoreline Management Act] were proposed in 2017 by the Department of Ecology that would have weakened the important "no net loss" provision governing the adoption by Ecology of Shoreline Master Programs.
-League testified at the public hearing, and signed onto a group letter that successfully opposed the weakening of this provision.
+League joined with other organizations and private individuals under the leadership and legal representation of Washington Environmental Council (WEC) as interveners in the lawsuit.
+In 2000-2001, League supported continuation of the state's aquatic reserve system established in 1971 to protect aquatic lands that have special educational, scientific or environmental importance.

+Amendments to the Shoreline Management Act were proposed in 2017 by the Department of Ecology that would have weakened the important "no net loss" provision governing the adoption by Ecology of Shoreline Master Programs.
+League testified at the public hearing and signed a group letter that successfully opposed the weakening of this provision.
 In 2018, during the DOE update hearings on the Guidelines, League advocated for adding Climate Change Impacts to the SMA including Sea Level Rise.
+In 2019, League supported the recommendations of the Southern Resident Killer Whale Task Force convened by the Governor.
+Five bills passed that will reduce threats to endangered Orcas.
+At the 2019 LWVWA Convention, members adopted a proposal for a new two-year study on current shoreline conditions, projections and issues.